Death and funeral of Hassan II

-Hassan II, King of Morocco since 1961, died on 23 July 1999 in the capital of Rabat, at the age of 70.
-He was succeeded by his eldest son, Crown Prince Sidi Mohammed, who acceded to the throne as King Mohammed VI.
-Hassan's remains were interred at the Mausoleum of Mohammed V in Rabat on 25 July, following an Islamic funeral ceremony.
+Hassan II, King of Morocco, died aged 70 in Rabat on 23 July 1999, following a cardiopulmonary illness.
+He was succeeded by his eldest son, Crown Prince Sidi Mohammed, who became King Mohammed VI.

 The Moroccan government officially declared a period of mourning following Hassan's death.
-Condolences were offered by the new king and officials from multiple countries, as well as the United Nations.
+Representatives of multiple countries, as well as the United Nations, offered condolences.
+Hassan was buried at the Mausoleum of Mohammed V in Rabat on 25 July, following an Islamic funeral attended by several world leaders.

 Background

-Hassan acceded to the throne of Morocco following his father's death on 26 February 1961.
-During a visit to New York in 1995, he was hospitalized due to pneumonia, at which point he was advised by his doctors to quit smoking.
-Hassan reportedly preferred to avoid being treated outside his home country, in contrast to King Hussein of Jordan, who spent several of his final weeks at the Mayo Clinic Hospital in Rochester, Minnesota.
+In 1961, Hassan became king of Morocco following the death of his father, Mohammed V. During a visit to New York in 1995, he was hospitalized due to pneumonia and was advised by his doctors to quit smoking.
+According to some reports, Hassan tended to avoid treatment outside of Morocco, in contrast to King Hussein of Jordan, who was hospitalized at the Mayo Clinic in Rochester, Minnesota shortly before his death in February 1999.

 Final days and death

 Hassan turned 70 on 9 July 1999.
-His last foreign visit five days later was to Paris, where he attended the annual Bastille Day military parade as a guest of French president Jacques Chirac.
+His last foreign visit, on 14 July, was to Paris to attend the Bastille Day military parade as a guest of French president Jacques Chirac.
 On 21 July, two days before his death, he hosted Yemeni president Ali Abdullah Saleh for an official reception dinner in Rabat.
 Saleh described it as a five-hour meeting, in which they discussed a forthcoming Arab League summit.

 Hassan's health began a sudden deterioration at around 04:00 (UTC) on 23 July.
 Following an episode of arrhythmia, he was admitted to the Royal Palace clinic at 08:00.
-After initially responding normally to treatment, he suffered a myocardial infarction and lost consciousness, shortly being transferred to the CHU Ibn Sina hospital, which later released an official statement indicating that the king was "suffering from acute pneumopathy".
-His two sons, Crown Prince Sidi Mohammed and Prince Moulay Rachid, then arrived at his bedside.
-Sidi Mohammed called his cousin, Prince Moulay Hicham, estranged from Hassan since 1995 and living in Paris, and Prime Minister Abderrahmane Youssoufi, to inform them of his father's declining health.
+After initially responding normally to treatment, he entered a coma after suffering a heart attack.
+He was then transferred to the CHU Ibn Sina hospital, which later released an official statement indicating that the king was "suffering from acute pneumopathy".
+Crown Prince Sidi Mohammed, who was at his father's bedside, called his cousin—Prince Moulay Hicham, estranged from Hassan since 1995 and living in Paris—and Prime Minister Abderrahmane Youssoufi to inform them of his father's declining health.

 Hassan was pronounced dead at 16:30.
-His death was first announced by Agence France-Presse, citing royal palace sources, before Moroccan state television began broadcasting recitals of the Quran.
-Mohammed made a speech confirming his father's death at 20:40.
-An official ascension ceremony took place in the evening, with him taking the title of King Mohammed VI, and Moulay Rachid becoming crown prince.
-Princes Moulay Hicham and Moulay Ismail also attended, along with members of the government and royal cabinet who swore an oath of allegiance (bay'ah) to the new monarch.
+His death was first reported by Agence France-Presse, citing palace sources, before Moroccan state television began broadcasting Quranic verses.
+At 20:40, Mohammed appeared on television to formally announce his father's death.

+Later in the evening, Mohammed participated in an official ascension ceremony and took the title of King Mohammed VI, with his brother Moulay Rachid becoming crown prince.
+Princes Moulay Hicham and Moulay Ismail also attended, along with members of the government and royal cabinet, who were obliged to swear a bay'ah to the new monarch.